gridly-spreadsheet-CMS/gridly-lambda-sample-nodejs/README.md

 See more details about [Gridly](https://www.gridly.com/).

-This is a sample project that shows how to implement a Lambda package in NodeJS to use with Trigger functionality in Gridly.
+This is a sample project in NodeJS, showing how to implement a Lambda function used for Trigger functionality in Gridly.

 ## Prerequisities